 Businesses also need to work with the relevant data for their chosen project.
 With all the types of data out there, many organizations are tempted to collect as much information as possible and work from there.
 A project best suited toward analyzing structured data, for example, would be wasting much of its time trying to apply unstructured data sets.
 However, a different data project that fully ignores structured data might be missing out on some valuable insights.
 It all comes down to knowing what data is relevant and optimizing its use.
-Financial companies, for instance, are much better suited at analyzing structured data through financial models and risk analyses.
+Financial companies, for instance, are much better suited to analyzing structured data through financial models and risk analyses.
 Attempts to incorporate unstructured data sets in this case would only confuse the models the business is trying to create.
-On the other hand, a website employing an image search feature would need to focused on unstructured data rather than the structured and easier to define variety.
+On the other hand, a website employing an image search feature would need to focus on unstructured data rather than the structured and easier to define variety.

 Big data projects involve many moving pieces, all revolving around data, but in the case of poor data management, those pieces are often misunderstood and poorly applied.
 These processes — from gathering data to analysis to application — all need to work together as a cohesive unit.
 If an organization’s data management practices lead to excellent data collection but subpar data analysis, the data project will still end up failing.
 Every stage of the project needs effective management, and ignoring any step will not get the desired results.